Advantage of pausing: parameter setting for quantum annealers: Acknowledgements

 \section{Acknowledgements}

 We are grateful for support from NASA Ames Research Center, the Autonomous Systems discipline in the Transformational Tools and Technologies (TTT) Project of the NASA Transformative Aeronautics Concepts Program, and from DARPA under IAA 8839 Annexes 125 and 128.
-ZGI, JM, and ZW are thankful for support from NASA Academic Mission Services, Contract No. NNA16BD14C.
+Z.G.I., J.M., and Z.W. are thankful for support from NASA Academic Mission Services, Contract No. NNA16BD14C.
 We thank Alexander Sadovsky for helpful feedback on the information sharing problem.
-ZGI thanks David Bernal Neira for useful discussions.
+Z.G.I. thanks David Bernal Neira for useful discussions.